 - Share examples of common areas of negotiation and modifications, and avoiding classic pitfalls

 - Gain a guide to Material Transfer Agreements

 - Identify how to avoid disputes and safeguard your interests

-Attend this online NHS event from the comfort of your own home
+Attend this online NHS workshop from the comfort of your own home

 Featuring highly relevant content and specific examples, this hands-on training session will provide practical information with appropriate depth to enable you to go back to your workplace feeling more confident in reviewing contracts and being aware of what are acceptable and unacceptable changes.
 By taking the day out you will have an unique opportunity to:

 - Meet each other – turning on your videos and microphones in the breakout rooms

 - Listen and watch presentations and speakers’ Q&A – in the main conference room with a chair

-- Take part in facilitated interactive sessions in the breakout rooms
+- Take part in facilitated interactive sessions – enabled by moderators in the breakout rooms

-- Feedback and engage – using the chat box to share content in the main workshop
+- Feedback and engage – using the chat box and moderators sharing content in the main conference room

 Join, tech support and opportunity to network in breakout rooms